OfficeDev/open-xml-docs/docs/word/how-to-convert-a-word-processing-document-from-the-docm-to-the-docx-file-format.md

 ## ConvertDOCMtoDOCX Method

-The **ConvertDOCMtoDOCX** sample method can be used to convert a Word 2010 or Word 2013 document that contains VBA code (and has a .docm extension) to a standard document (with a .docx extension).
+The **ConvertDOCMtoDOCX** sample method can be used to convert a Word document that contains VBA code (and has a .docm extension) to a standard document (with a .docx extension).
 Use this method to remove the macros and the vbaProject part that contains them from a document stored in .docm file format.
 The method accepts a single